KDCube is built around apps

 HTTPS tokenhttps://github.com/org/repo.gitservices.git.http_token / git.http_token in secrets.yaml

-KDCube supports a descriptor-driven local bundle iteration loop optimized for fast changes.
-The intended loop is: initialize once from descriptors, edit the bundle locally under the mounted bundles root, then reload just that bundle without reinstalling the platform.
+KDCube supports a descriptor-driven local app loop optimized for fast changes.
+Initialize once from descriptors, edit the app under the mounted app source root, then reload only that app without reinstalling the platform.
+The CLI retains bundle in these command names for compatibility.

 # one-time initialization